semrush/intergalactic/website/docs/filter-group/filter-include-exclude/filter-include-exclude.md

 ### The input has many errors

-If there are many keywords with errors in the input, show the text below the field with the number of errors and controls (down / up arrows) to switch between them.
+If there are many keywords with errors in the input, show the text below the field with the number of errors and controls (down/up arrows) to switch between them.

 For each error, be sure to show a tooltip with an explanation of what needs to be corrected. **When switching between errors, change the contents of the tooltip.**